harshilpradhan59/Video-Segmentation-Transcript-Summarization/README.md

-# 📚 Video Lecture Transcription Summarization using Deep Learning
+# 📚 Abstractive Summarization of Educational Video Transcripts Using Transformer Models

 _A project by Harshil Pradhan_